catherineisonline/frontend-mentor-challenge-solutions/README.md

 ## Useful resources

-1. <a href="https://www.figma.com/">Figma</a> - Paste your design image to check the size of containers, width, etc.
+1. [Figma](https://www.figma.com/) - Paste your design image to check the size of containers, width, etc.
-2. <a href="https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi">Perfect Pixel</a> - Awesome Chrome extension that helps you to match the pixels of the provided design.
+2. [Perfect Pixel](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi) - Awesome Chrome extension that helps you to match the pixels of the provided design.

 ## Acknowledgments

-A big thank you to anyone providing feedback on my <a href="">solution</a>.
+A big thank you to anyone providing feedback on my [solution](https://www.frontendmentor.io/solutions/intro-section-with-dropdown-navigation-V6T07Ji6vJ).
 It definitely helps to find new ways to code and find easier solutions!